Automatic iteration to optimise a focus, introduction

 Minimising the size of a focus

-The requirements of users vary greatly, and so several different types of focus are available with this program, and several different forms of restraint are also available, see the detailed note on automatic focusing.
+Several different forms of restraint are also available, see the detailed note on automatic focusing.

 The position of the centre of the focus can be specified by the user or it be left free on the test plane (except under some special circumstances).